October 8 at 2:45pm: VendorWeb payment information restored

 A Chief Fiscal Officer:

-Should be equivalent in title or rank to an assistant or deputy to the Department Head and should have be authorized to sign for the Department Head (Department Head Signature Authorization).
+Should be equivalent in title or rank to an assistant or deputy to the department head and should have be authorized to sign for the department head (Department Head Signature Authorization).

 Assumes the responsibility for all financial, accounting, and budget issues for the Department including establishing an internal structure, with internal written procedures, and sufficient oversight to effectively manage department activities and monitor compliance with applicable laws, regulations, and policies.